niallmci/party_at_pots/README.md

 - **Test thoroughly**: Check the website on different devices and browsers
 - **Backup your work**: Keep local copies of your customized files
 - **Monitor analytics**: Consider adding Google Analytics to track visitor engagement
+- **File Organization**: The new folder structure makes it easier to manage and update content

 ## 🤝 Support